rmcauley/rainwave-websocket-sdk/DOCS.md

+# API Reference

+- {@link Rainwave} for API calls and SDK functions
+- {@link RainwaveResponseTypes} for the return types of the API

+&nbsp;

-# Rainwave Websocket SDK
+# SDK

-This SDK provides a typed interface to the public Rainwave Websocket API.
-It is currently only available in browser environments.
+The SDK provides a typed interface to the public Rainwave Websocket API.
+It is currently only available in NodeJS environments.

 Once connected, the Rainwave SDK instance will emit events from the Rainwave Websocket.

-## Installation
+## SDK Installation

 ```
 npm i rainwave-websocket-sdk
 ```

-## Usage
+## SDK Usage

 Obtain your own API key and numeric User ID: